DFE-Digital/database-of-qualified-teachers/README.md

-# teacher-regulation-agency
+# Database of Qualified Teachers

-general repo for TRA service components as they come into DfE Teacher Services
+General repo for Database of Qualified Teachers (DQT) documentation and service components.